-You will see two modules under the Tabs counter.vhd and vhdl_counter_comp.vhd.
+You will see two modules under the Tabs counter.vbd and vbdl_counter_comp.vbd.
 The first is the contents of the VHDL Counter macro, while the second file is the VHDL conversion of the whole circuit including the igitl sources.

 This macro implements a counter.
 The counter entity consist of five processes, and all processes run in parallel.
 The first process is sensitive to the clock and the clear signal.
 So when one of these signals is changing, this process is triggering and executing.
 The other processes are sensitive to the Pre_Q signal.
-When $Pre_Q(i)$ changes, the i+1th process is triggering and executing.
+When Pre_Q(i) changes, the i+1th process is triggering and executing.